 Best Time of Year for the Annapurna Circuit Trek

-Trekking seasons in Nepal are largely dictated by the summer monsoon, and our six-day Annapurna Circuit Trek is no exception.
+The summer monsoon primarily dictates trekking seasons in Nepal, and our six-day Annapurna Circuit Trek is no exception.
 The monsoon typically lasts from June to August, and most visitors consequently choose to hike during the spring months of February to May or the autumn months of September to November.
 These are the best times of year to enjoy the perfect combination of comfortable temperatures and clear mountain views.
 But you can hike in the Annapurnas at any time of year, and the snow-laden trails of winter are just as mysterious and evocative as the mist-shrouded hillsides of summer.
-Whenever you choose to travel, rest assured that Alpine Ramble Treks will put together a trekking adventure that will surpass even your highest expectations.
+Whenever you choose to travel, rest assured that Alpine Ramble Treks will create a trekking adventure that will surpass even your highest expectations.

 Annapurna Circuit Trek Difficulty

-Our six-day Annapurna Circuit Trek is one of the most popular and enduring hikes in the Himalayas.
-Most travelers in good health and reasonable physical fitness will be able to complete this itinerary without issue, and no previous trekking experience is required.
+Our six-day Annapurna Circuit Trek is among the Himalayas' most popular and enduring hikes.
+Most good health and reasonable physical fitness travelers will be able to complete this itinerary without issue, and no previous trekking experience is required.
 However, this trek does climb to altitudes higher than 4,000 meters, with the mountain pass of Thorong La reaching well above 5,000 meters.
-At these altitudes, it’s important to drink lots of water and get plenty of rest in order to let your body adjust naturally to the increased elevation.
-As always, your guide will look after your progress and ensure that you enjoy a safe and rewarding trek into the heart of the Annapurnas.
+At these altitudes, drinking lots of water and getting plenty of rest is essential to let your body adjust naturally to the increased elevation.
+As always, your guide will look after your progress and ensure you enjoy a safe and rewarding trek into the heart of the Annapurnas.

 Other options for trekking in Nepal